Macquarie-University-DSC/sysadmin_workshop_2/README.md

 Setting up SSH is pretty easy

-1. run the command `ssh-keygen` and simply press enter through all the options. note that if you would like to set a password that is fine.
+1. Run the command `ssh-keygen` and simply press enter through all the options.
+Note that if you would like to set a password that is fine.
 2. Next add ssh to your github account, click your profile icon in the top right, select `settings`, then under SSH and GPG keys click New SSh key on the top right.
 Copy the your key with the command `cat .ssh/id_rsa.pub` this will print your PUBLIC key to the terminal, as `cat` prints files to the terminal, and `.ssh/id_rsa.pub` is the location of where your key is stored. ssh keys have a private and a public component.
 The private is the key and only you can access it, the public key is like providing the lock that they key fits so never give your private key away.
 3. now in your server instance, find what the servers public ip is (remember to provide instructions for this) and run the command `ssh-copy-id root@yourdomain` where the server ip is the public ip address to your server.
 (Note: sometimes it takes a while for domains to get registered when switching nameservers, in that case use the ip)

 We done for now.